emberjs/guides/source/templates/displaying-a-list-of-items.md

 </ul>
 ```

-Like everything in Handlebars, the `{{#each}}` helper is bindings-aware.
+The `{{#each}}` helper is bindings-aware.
+If your
-If your application adds a new item to the array, or removes an item,
+application adds a new item to the array, or removes an item, the DOM
-the DOM will be updated without having to write any code.
+will be updated without having to write any code.
+Note that a [].push()
+will not update the helper.
+Adding items need to be done with [].pushObject,
+and related Ember Array mixins so Ember knows to update the resulting HTML.

 ### Specifying Keys
   The `key` option is used to tell Ember how to determine if the array being